lisatian/Python-projects/worker_productivity/README.md

-This program calculates a manufacturing company's total output in any hour, given assumptions of worker productivity throughout the day.
+This program calculates a manufacturing company's total output in any given hour, based on assumptions of worker productivity throughout the day.

 The user is prompted to input an hour of the day (24-hr format) and the number of workers present at that hour.
 The program will display the total number of pieces that the company can produce within the hour.